oovm/vscode-toml/README.md

 https://github.com/GalAster/vscode-toml

+## Todo List

+- [x] TOML Formatter
+- [x] Support v1.0
+- [ ] Json to Toml
+- [ ] Yaml to Toml

+LSP is not included in the plan of this project, if you want a better dynamic interactive experience, please try [Even Better Toml](https://marketplace.visualstudio.com/items?itemName=tamasfe.even-better-toml)!

 ## Theme Compatibility

 Highlighting is compatible with all themes, but the visual experience will be affected by the theme.